DuNguyenSCF/STDASeg/README.md

 ### Visualization of the proposed  C-TML.
 <img src="./Figure_04_CTML_framework.jpg" width = 90% alt="Visual comparison of the segmentation results." align=center />

+## Training
+### Pretrained checkpoint for Vit in TRansUNet, SwinTransformer in SwinUNet, DoveNet (for generate crack data)
+Dowload from from [this](https://drive.google.com/file/d/12og9wIZUHFB6cxNB_AkU8PWcEdkqqb2Y/view?usp=drive_link) link. and extract to the folder "code"

 ## Acknowledgment
 STDASeg is based on following repos.
 We thanks for their great works:<br/>
 - [SSL4MIS](https://github.com/HiLab-git/SSL4MIS)<br/>